What To Expect When Installing RoboTrex Robots

 Electrical and Controls Integration Explained

-After mechanical setup, teams handle electrical integration.
-They connect the robot to power, CNC machines, and control systems.
+After mechanical setup, EMTs handle electrical integration.
+They connect the pre-wired communication cables within the system and to the CNC machine controls.

-This step helps all components work together as a unified system rather than a series of disconnected steps.
+This step helps all components work together as a unified and safe automation system.

 Programming the RoboTrex System